-As well as giving your spreadsheet a professional look, the use of Excel formatting can provide essential information that determines the way a user interprets the data in the spreadsheet.
+As well as giving your spreadsheet a professional look, the use of Excel formatting can provide essential information that influences the way a user interprets the data in the spreadsheet.

 For example, a cell containing the data value 0.5 could represent any of the following:

-	This is illustrated by the spreadsheet below, which shows different ways of formatting Excel cells containing numeric values.
+The spreadsheet below shows different ways of formatting Excel cells containing numeric values.

 |1||Formatted Value||Underlying Value|

 |4||A number formatted as a date:||01 August 2008||39661|

 To format data in Excel cells, you first need to select the cells to be formatted.
 Some of the more popular formatting options can then be accessed directly from the Home tab of the ribbon (see below).

 However, for the full menu of formatting options, you will need to use the 'Format Cells' dialog box, which can be accessed by any of the following methods:

 The 'Format Cells' dialog box is shown on the leftabove.